 - Sharing or distribution of music, videos, programs or files that you do not own the copyright or rights to

-- “viewing” of clips or downloads on Youtube or download sites to artificially boost the number of “views”/downloads
+- “viewing” of clips or downloads on Youtube or download sites to boost the number of views/downloads artificially

 - “clicking” on AdSense or similar adverts

-- posting of classified ads on classified ad sites like Craigslist in a way likely to lead to our IP addresses being banned
+- posting of classified ads on classified ad sites like Craigslist in a way likely to lead to banned IP addresses

-- Any other form of automated (or multiple manual) posting or clicking or downloading designed to deliberately artificially inflate or influence the popularity of any type of content or site
+- Any other form of automated or manual posting or clicking or downloading designed to deliberately artificially inflate or influence the popularity of any content or site

-- Any form of spamming whether by email or automated software or any other means
+- Any form of spamming by any means, whether by email or automated software

 If you’re not sure whether what you want to do would be considered “Black Hat” and prohibited, the answer is, “If you have to ask, then it’s probably not allowed”.
 But you can always ask.